Myndex/TuttleAndButtle/WCAG3NotReady-Rebuttal.md

 > _<sub>Yatil:</sub>_
 > _How the APCA values convert to WCAG 3 ratings is not 100% clear to me._

-And yet Mr. Eggert has refused multiple good faith attempts to discuss the basis of the ratings, and merits of providing different levels of conformance.
-If it is not clear to him, he is being obtuse, and actively resiting the work, including the updated documentation.
-We have offered these obstructionists zoom call discussions to answer questions and show the research and basis for the work—that they have ignored these good faith attempts speaks volumes.
+And yet Mr. Eggert refused multiple good faith attempts to discuss the basis of the ratings, and merits of providing different levels of conformance.
+If it is not clear to him, he is being actively obtuse and passively ignorant of the documentation.

+We have offered to provide zoom call discussions to answer questions and show the research and basis for the work being done—or to join in the forums with discussions.
+But they (the obstructionists) have ignored these good faith attempts, and instead gaslight the community.
+This speaks volumes toward their motivation.

 > _<sub>Yatil:</sub>_